pelithne/k8s/workshop-udr.md

 # 1. Kubernetes Workshop

-## Note: Follow this insrtuction if your Azure environment does not allow you to create a Public IP address
+## Note: Follow this instruction if your Azure environment does not allow you to create a Public IP address

 This workshop/tutorial contains a number of different sections, each addressing a specific aspect of running workloads (containers) in Kubernetes, including how to design CI/CD pipelines.